10 min read

 \Log::error("File upload processing failed: {$exception->getMessage()}");

-// Clean up chunks
+// Clean up chunks on failure

 Storage::disk('local')->deleteDirectory("chunks/{$this->fileId}");